What is a Loss of Consortium Claim?

 A loss of consortium claim is governed and limited individual state statutes.
 The majority of courts will need evidence that a valid marriage was affected by the injury, meaning that a divorced or separated couple wouldn’t be able to secure a claim.
 However, some states may allow for domestic partners to make a claim.
 This is when partners who live together but are not married suffer from the loss of familial relationships.

 If a loss of consortium has impacted you or a loved one due to another party’s negligence, contact Thomas J. Henry.
 As the largest personal injury law firm in Texas, we know the hardships faced by victims and are experienced in proving loss of consortium.

-Our team of expert lawyers will assist you throughout your case.
+Our team of expert attorneys will assist you throughout your case.
 As a result, you won’t have to face the courts alone.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 We can assist with a variety of cases.
 Whether you need a San Antonio truck accident lawyer or an Austin car accident lawyer, we can help.

 Call Thomas J. Henry today at 361-985-0600.